 It is helpful to prepare the questions in a manner where one precedes the other.
 Following a simple pattern of questioning can help with the ongoing discovery.
 The key component is to develop a strategy that will determine what to ask next.
 It is also helpful for the examined party to be guided through a comprehensive narrative by the questions.
-Often a chronological order in asking about past events is advisable.
+It is advisable to ask questions in chronology.

-It is recommendable to be concise and clear with your questions when questioning a party.
+It is recommended to be concise and clear with your questions when questioning a party.
 Accurate questioning is more likely to induce succinct and informative responses.